Department of Kinesiology, Health, and Imaging Science

 316 W. Second St.Morehead, KY 40351 Phone: 606-783-2180 or 606-783-2646 firstname.lastname@example.org email@example.com

-Chi Beta Gamma is for associate degree radiologic science students.
+Chi Beta Gamma is comprised of both first and second-year radiography students.
 Second-year students serve as the officers of the organization.
 Recognized officers within the student organization are president, vice-president, secretary and treasurer.
 The organization’s members elect officers each year.
 Two recognized radiologic sciences faculty serve as co-advisors for Chi Beta Gamma.
 In general, the organization is involved with community charitable work.
 In the past, students have completed volunteer projects at the Gateway House Homeless Shelter and the Hope Pregnancy Center.

 © Copyright 2015 Morehead State University -

 150 University Blvd.
 Morehead, KY 40351 • 1-800-585-6781